Autumn walks and discovering the Kodak Gold 200 film

 The following images were also taken with the Canon 50E.

 After finishing the first two rolls of film, I was curious about the results.
 So I immediately started to develop the color films at home with the Tetenal C-41 kit.
 I'm positively surprised that the film has given me such fantastic results.
 I like very much how the colors came out with this high saturation, as I had seen it the same way during my photo walks and wanted to capture.

 It was also the first time, that I used the software Negative Lab Pro for the post-processing.
 Normally I'm using the Canon scan software to convert the negatives and do small adjustments in Lightroom.
 But now I found the time to try the new software.
 I am at the beginning to find my optimal workflow, how to convert my scans with this tool.
 But I have managed to achieve better results to my taste than before.

-So that was what I wanted to show you.
-Have you already used the film and what is your experience with it?
+That's what I wanted to show you.
+Have you already used the film, and what was your experience with it?
 Let me know in the comments below and enjoy taking pictures!

 4th June 2021

 - Redscale film photography - the light from the other side